awell-health/awell-extensions/extensions/healthie/README.md

 Retrieve the most recent metric entry from a given `category`.
 ## Create metric entry

 Create a metric entry for a patient in Healthie.
+The category of the metric is the literal name of the metric in Healthie.
+So if you have a metric in Healthie called "Weight", you should use "Weight" as the category.